Monge-Kantorovich Optimal Transport Through Constrictions and Flow-rate Constraints: Concluding Remarks

-Secondly, the framework may be used to introduce timing to prioritize departure and arrival, so as to meet objectives and possibly mediate congestion along the flow.
+{\blue For our second case, we bring in timing} to prioritize departure and arrival, so as to meet objectives and possibly mediate congestion along the flow.
 To see this, we briefly discuss how to modify the standard Monge-Kantorovich setting in which all particles/mass transport at constant (that depends on the particle) speed along geodesics from source $x$ to destination $y$ according to the McCann flow

-over the window $t\in[0,1]$ with transport map $T^y(x)$.
-For simplicity we retain arrival time $t_a=1$, i.e., fixed, and only allow the departure time $t_d$ to vary; the marginal distribution of $t_d$ represents a design parameter.
-The formalism, once again, seeks a coupling measure $\pi$ that satisfies constraints and marginals.
-Further, for simplicity, we take the Monge transport map $T^y(x)$, to specify the source-destination pairing.
-Then, the coupling of the variables $x,y,t_d$ gives that $\pi=({\rm Id},T^{t_d},T^y)_{\sharp \mu}$.
+over the window $t\in[0,1]$ with transport map $T^\Y(x)$.
+For simplicity we retain arrival time $t_a=1$, i.e., fixed, and only allow the departure time $t_d$ to vary. {\blue The marginal distribution of $t_d$ now represents a design parameter.} The formalism, once again, seeks a coupling measure $\pi$ that satisfies constraints and marginals.
+For simplicity, we introduce the Monge transport map $T^\Y(x)$, to specify the source-destination pairing.
+Then, the coupling of the variables $x,y,t_d$ gives that $\pi=({\rm Id},T^{t_d},T^\Y)_{\sharp \mu}$.
 And, if $\tau(t,x)$ denotes the portion of time that a particle at $x$ is ``on the move,'' i.e., $\tau(t,x) = (t-t_d(x))\mathds{1}_{\{t > t_{d}(x)\}}$, the McCann's displacement reads

-Figure \ref{fig:DepArrGaussian} shows an example where both departure and arrival times are variable, with marginals selected to minimize a cost functional of the form $\iiint_{x,t_{d},y} c(x,y,t_a,t_d) \pi(dx,dy,dt_a,dt_d)$, with cost $c(x,y,t_a,t_d)$ equals to $t_d/x^2 + (y-x)^2 - t_a/y^2,$ which ensures a natural order in departure and arrival\footnote{In this way, the agents/particles that are closer to the destination leave first.}.
+Figure.~\ref{fig:DepArrGaussian} shows an example where both departure and arrival times are variables {\blue ($t_d$ and $t_a$, respectively)}, with marginals selected to minimize a cost functional of the form $\iiiint_{x,y,t_a,t_d} c(x,y,t_a,t_d) \pi(dx,dy,dt_a,dt_d)$, with cost $c(x,y,t_a,t_d) =t_d/x^2 + (y-x)^2 - t_a/y^2$. {\blue This choice} ensures a natural order in departure and arrival\footnote{The agents/particles that are closer to the destination leave first.}.

-Finally, we note that an interesting direction to consider is that of distributed flux constraints, e.g., a uniform bound on the flow rate at all points during transport and to seek a solution as a limit when introducing a continuum of tolls.
-Such uniform flow rate bound may be dictated, for instance, by properties of material through which transport may take place (e.g., distributions of pollutants through media).
-This direction may be of significant practical interest and is at present open.
+{\blue In closing, we mention that distributed flux constraints may fruitfully capture properties of matter through which transport takes place, e.g., in transport of pollutants through porous media.
+A generalization of the framework herein to a distributed setting would be desirable and at present open.}